cloudarchitectgithub/Disney-AI-Automation-Portfolio/Project2/AI_AGENT_ARCHITECTURE.md

     return llm_service.chat(prompt)
 ```

-## 💡 Interview Answer

-**"What framework are the AI agents built on?"**

-> "The AI agents are built on **N8N**, which is a low code/no code workflow automation platform.
-N8N serves as the orchestration layer that receives triggers, calls our FastAPI backend for analysis, and sends notifications.
-This makes it easy for non-developers to create and modify agent workflows."

-**"What is the brain that makes decisions?"**

-> "The decision making brain is the **CostAnalyzer**, which uses **rule based AI logic**.
-It analyzes cost data using intelligent algorithms that detect patterns like idle resources (CPU < 5%), over provisioned instances, and price changes.
-I chose rule based logic for cost optimization because it's deterministic, explainable, and fast  critical for financial decisions where you need to understand exactly why a recommendation was made."

-**"Where does the LLM come in?"**

-> "Currently, the LLM would be used for **enhancing recommendations** rather than making core decisions.
-The CostAnalyzer makes the decisions using rule based logic, then an LLM service could generate human readable explanations, actionable steps, and contextual recommendations.
-There's also a RAG service that could retrieve relevant best practices from documentation, which the LLM could then use to generate more informed recommendations.
-This hybrid approach rule based decisions with LLM enhanced communication provides the best of both worlds: reliable, explainable decisions with natural language explanations."

 ## 🎯 Key Points

 1. **Framework**: N8N (low code workflow automation)
 2. **Brain**: CostAnalyzer (rule based AI logic)
 3. **LLM Role**: Recommendation generation and explanation (not core decisions)
 4. **Why Rule Based**: Deterministic, explainable, fast - critical for financial decisions
-5. **Future Enhancement**: LLM could generate richer, more contextual recommendations

 This architecture provides reliable, explainable cost optimization decisions while leveraging LLM capabilities for better communication and user experience.